What is a waitlist and what does it mean?

-Oregon Medical Training has a waitlist for the Phlebotomy, EKG and Pharmacy Technician Courses.
-A waitlist is a line of students waiting to get into a full class because the course has reached its maximum capacity.
+A waitlist is a line of students waiting to be enrolled into a full class because the course has reached its maximum capacity.